Whitthenstein/Advent_of_Code-Solutions/Challenges/2015/Day_11.md

 # --- Day 11: Corporate Policy ---

+## --- Part One ---

 Santa's previous password expired, and he needs help choosing a new one.

 To help him remember his new password after the old one expires, Santa has devised a method of coming up with a password based on the previous one.
-Corporate policy dictates that passwords must be exactly eight lowercase letters (for security reasons), so he finds his new password by incrementing his old password string repeatedly until it is valid.
+Corporate policy dictates that passwords must be exactly eight lowercase letters (for security reasons), so he finds his new password by **incrementing** his old password string repeatedly until it is valid.

 Incrementing is just like counting with numbers: `xx`, `xy`, `xz`, `ya`, `yb`, and so on.
 Increase the rightmost letter one step; if it was `z`, it wraps around to `a`, and repeat with the next letter to the left until one doesn't wrap around.